 Some ENSO impact analyses, particularly those in COAPS, categorize application data as belonging to one of three phases of ENSO: El Niño (warm SST anomalies in the Pacific) El Viejo (cool SST anomalies), or neutral based on an index derived from observed SST anomalies.
 The particular index chosen is that from the Japan Meteorological Agency (JMA) because it selects well the known ENSO events.
 The index is a 5-month running mean of spatially averaged SST anomalies over the tropical Pacific: 4°S-4°N, 150°W-90°W. If index values are 0.5°C or greater for 6 consecutive months (including OND), the ENSO year of October through the following September is categorized as El Niño, El Viejo (index values equal or exceed -0.5°C), or neutral (all other values).
 A plot of these data show their relative values since 1970.

 Correction - (17 July 2003): The ENSO years of 1870 and 1974 were reclassified from neutral to cold phases.
 The original classification of these years was the result of inconsistent application of the -0.5C threshold for cold phases.
 In these two cases, several 5-month running mean values in the six month period that included OND were equal to -0.5C, but the years were incorrectly classified as neutral.
-This correction only affects the list in Table 1, not any files available from the ftp site.
+This correction only affects the list in Table 1, not any files available from our data site.

 Table 1: The years in each category correspond to the first three months of the ENSO year namely October, November, and December.
 For example, the ENSO year 1970 starts October 1970 and ends September 1971.